DenchiSoft/VTubeStudio/README.md

 ```
 **Note:** The `"defaultParameters"` array is incomplete in this example payload.
 This will contain all default face/mouse/etc. tracking parameters offered by VTube Studio

-## Get the value for one specific parameter, default or special
+## Get the value for one specific parameter, default or custom

 **`REQUEST`**
 ```json